Taxes

 You may want to pay taxes as you go, keeping after-tax dollars in taxable accounts if:

-• You want to leave those assets to family members—Assets in taxable accounts get a “reset” in cost basis at death, meaning that your heirs will not owe taxes on all of the appreciation you achieved since first acquiring the asset.
-The same is not the case for tax-deferred accounts, as human beneficiaries also inherit an embedded tax liability with those assets5
+• You want to leave those assets to family members: Assets in taxable accounts get a “reset” in cost basis at death, meaning that your heirs will not owe taxes on all of the appreciation you achieved since first acquiring the asset.
+The same is not the case for tax-deferred accounts, as taxable beneficiaries also inherit an embedded tax liability with those assets5

 What happens when you put a so-called “tax-efficient investment” (one in which the return profile is predominantly from QDI and LTCG) into a tax-deferred account?
-Instead of paying 23.8% along the way, you’d pay nearly double in taxes on the funds—37%—when you finally make withdrawals.
+Instead of paying 23.8% along the way, you’d pay ordinary income tax – 37% – when you finally make withdrawals.

 Why NOT to put “tax-efficient investments” into a tax-deferred account